 Democratic Republic of Congo

-MSF runs some of its largest programmes in DRC, working in 20 of 26 provinces and responding to diseases outbreaks, conflict and displacement, and health problems such as HIV/AIDs.
-The population has little access to healthcare, and outbreaks are frequent due to poor surveillance and infrastructure.
-Violence has led to crises in the Kivus, Tanganyika and Kasai regions and forced millions to flee.
+People have little access to healthcare, and disease outbreaks are frequent due to poor surveillance and infrastructure.
+Violence has led to crises in the Kivus, Tanganyika and Kasai regions, and has forced millions to flee.
 Three of our staff, abducted in North Kivu in 2013, are still missing.

 Armed conflict has triggered massive movements of people and their needs are immense.
 We provide emergency responses in the areas affected, notably currently in North and South Kivu, Kasai, Ituri and Tanganyika among others.
 We treat the wounded, cover basic health needs and adapt our services accordingly.